floriank/cloudflare/README.md

 ./cloudflare [-z zone] delete -c [content]
 ```

-Removal will ask for your confirmation, howver, you can pass the `-y` flag to skip the confirmation.
+Removal will ask for your confirmation, however, you can pass the `-y` flag to skip the confirmation.
 All records with a given content will be deleted.